SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Introduction

-We make the following main contributions: \begin{itemize} \item We propose \mechanism{}, the first attack that can spy on DRAM temperature without any modification to the victim system. \item We propose a two variants of \mechanism{}: 1) a variant that can spy on relative temperature changes using RowHammer without having any prior information about the DRAM module and without any changes to the victim DRAM module, and 2) a variant that can spy on absolute temperature changes using RowHammer when the attacker can characterize the DRAM module before deploying the victim DRAM module. \item We perform a thorough characterization and analysis of the correlation between RowHammer and temperature, using 12 real DDR4 DRAM modules (120 DRAM chips). \item We perform a detailed study on the accuracy of the two variants of \mechanism{}, which shows that we can spy with a maximum error (at the $90^{\mathrm{th}}$ percentile of tested temperature points) of 1) $\pm$\SI{2.5}{\celsius} on absolute temperature values, and 2) $\pm$\SI{3.5}{\celsius} on relative temperature changes, in all 12 DRAM modules (120 DRAM chips) from the four manufacturers we test. \end{itemize}
+\item We perform the first rigorous \emph{fine-grained} characterization and analysis of the correlation between RowHammer and temperature using 12 real DDR4 DRAM modules (120 DRAM chips). \item We show that RowHammer is very sensitive to temperature variations, even if the variations are very small (e.g., $\pm$\SI{1}{\celsius}). \item We propose \mechanism{}, the first \minesh{RowHammer} attack that can spy on DRAM temperature \agy{\emph{without}} any modification to the victim system. \mechanism{} uses only the \agy{attacker's memory space \lois{to perform the attack} (i.e., it does \emph{not} corrupt the victim's} memory space). \item We propose two variants of \mechanism{}: 1)~a variant that can spy on relative temperature changes \agy{\emph{without} any prior information about or changes to} the victim DRAM module, and 2) a variant that can spy on absolute temperature changes when the attacker has physical access to the victim DRAM module before deploying the attack.